Linda is an actress and writer in New York City. She has appeared on stage in New York and regionally, and in independent films.

 Linda's new solo show "Perfect Love" debuted at the United Solo Festival in NYC in September 2018 and was presented by Dixon Place in April 2019.
 She will be performing it at the Cherry Lane Theatre in NYC in May, 2020 as part of a group of solo shows, TrueStoriesPlay.com directed by Gretchen Cryer.

 Linda's short film "Wake Up" which she co-wrote and acted in was produced as part of the 48 Hour Film Project, New Haven, 2018.
 She won Best Actress for her work in the movie.
 It was an official selection in the New Haven Int'l Film Festival 2019.
 The short was also a Finalist for Best Dark Comedy in the Los Angeles Int'l Indie Short Fest.
 Linda's short film, Ghost Ride, premiered at the 2017 Manhattan Film Festival and at the 2016 New York Short Film Festival.

 In 2018 The Drawing Board NYC produced a staged reading of Linda's play "There Is No You and Me".
 The play was also a finalist in the 2017 New Works of Merit Playwriting Contest.

 Her screenplay Learning to Drive was the Grand Prize winner of 2013 StoryPros Awards Screenplay Contest.

 Linda was a founding member of The Invisible Theatre in NYC where she wrote, acted and produced.
 Her play DO SOMETHING WITH YOURSELF!
 The Life of Charlotte Brontë was produced by The Invisible Theatre and published by Smith and Kraus.

-Linda has acted in numerous independent films and theater productions in New York and regionally.
+Linda has acted in numerous independent films (her imdb page) and theater productions in New York and regionally.
 She has a Masters Degree from Trinity Rep Conservatory in Providence, Rhode Island, and a Bachelors from the University of Colorado.